Cholera, monkeypox, and a pandemic… “Health disasters 2022” are met with therapeutic signs of hope

 On World AIDS Day in November, the United Nations Secretary-General, António Guterres, declared that the goal of ending AIDS by 2030 is off track.

-And you appreciate World Health Organization In a recent report, the number of infected people is about 430 thousand people in the Middle East, and these numbers remain subject to increase due to the lack of medical examinations and prevent some from detecting the infection.
+And you appreciate World Health Organization In a recent report, the number of infected people is regarding 430 thousand people in the Middle East, and these numbers remain subject to increase due to the lack of medical examinations and prevent some from detecting the infection.

-The World Health Organization estimates that about 14,000 of the 430,000 infected people in the Middle East are children.
+The World Health Organization estimates that regarding 14,000 of the 430,000 infected people in the Middle East are children.
 This in addition to that adults and children newly infected with HIV is 42 thousand.

 Ebola